otrv4/otrv4/architecture-decisions/003-user-profile.md

 As OTRv4 upgrades are not to fix any security issue on OTRv3, is acceptable for users to chat using version 3, but is preferable to use 4 if both support it.

-We will support a conversation on version 3 if we don't find any version advertisement and user allow it in its policy.
+We will support a conversation on version 3 if we don't find any user profile and user allow it in its policy.

 Because of the decision to use the Ed448 signature algorithm, OTRv4 will use the "z" value for the NIZKPK (Auth())in the DAKE and for the Ed448 signature.
 We would appreciate